• Access

 The cutting force of the Cricut Explore Air 2 is 400 grams and the Cricut Maker’s cutting force is 4000 grams.
 THIS IS A HUGE AND GIGANTIC STEP, and because of this force, you are now able to use more powerful tools and more complex materials.

-Cricut Explore Air 2
+Cricut Maker Cricut Explore Air 2

 Think of it like the force and pressure you need to apply when you cut a tomato vs a big sweet potato.
-The harder the material – sweet potato – the most pressure and even bigger knife you will need to succeed.
+The harder the material – sweet potato – the more pressure and even bigger knife you will need to succeed.

 By adding 10 times the strength Cricut has been able to add more powerful tools to cut more complex materials, like wood, fabric without backing material, etc.